MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-fulldisk-boot-error.md

 If a VM boots but appears unavailable, check the serial log in boot diagnostics to view the boot messages, or use the [serial console](/azure/virtual-machines/boot-diagnostics) to interact with the VM.
 If the space is insufficient, [clear unneeded data](#resolution1) to free spaces or [expand the disks](#resolution2).

-If the console log contains many messages stating "ERROR ExtHandler /proc/net/route contains no routes", a full OS disk may be the cause as well, as the networking services are unable to completely start.
+If the console log contains many messages stating "ERROR ExtHandler /proc/net/route contains no routes", a full OS disk may be the cause as well, as the networking services are unable to start completely.

 ## <a id="resolution"></a>Resolution